 1/2 cup vanilla almond milk

 1 tablespoon pure maple syrup

 3/4 cup spelt flour

 1 teaspoon coconut oil for the pan

 Take 2 mixing bowls.
 To the first one add pumpkin purée, water, almond milk, vanilla extract and maple syrup.
 Mix well with a whisk.

 In the other bowl add flour, baking powder, baking soda, pinch of salt.
 Mix well.

 Add the dry ingredients into the wet ingredients.

 In the meantime take a nonstick pan, add coconut oil, heat stove to medium.
 Gently create pancakes by using an ice cream scoop.
-When the edges gets brown, you can flip to the other side.
-Let it sit for 5-10 minutes before serving.
+When the edges gets golden brown, you can flip to the other side.
+Let it set for 5-10 minutes before serving.